 We have traditionally staged small cell lung cancer as limited or extensive disease based on the ability to treat small cell lung cancer within a single radiation treatment field, “radioencompassable”.

 The TNM staging system has been recently updated and is used for classifying non small cell lung cancer.
 As the cancer spreads into the central lung and mediastinum, the T stage increases.
 Hilar lymph nodes are N1 and mediastinal lymph nodes are N2.
 M1 indicates distant metastasis.
 Small cell lung cancer is classified as limited stage, where the cancer is radioencompassable and limited to one lung, while extensive stage indicates distant metastasis or bilateral lung involvement.

-There are three main modalities used for curative and/or palliative treatment in lung cancer: surgery, radiation and chemotherapy.
+There are three main modalities used for curative and/or palliative treatment in lung cancer: surgery, radiation and systemic therapies (chemotherapy, immunotherapy, targeted therapies).
 The choice of modality or combination of modalities depends on a number of factors including patient and tumour factors.

 The main intents of treatment are cure or palliation (symptom control).
 Adjuvant treatment is given in addition to the primary treatment in order to decrease the chance of recurrence.
 Neoadjuvant treatment is used before the primary treatment.

 Surgery serves two main purposes in the treatment of NSCLC: to completely remove a tumour with the aim for cure, or to reduce symptoms for palliative treatment .
 Prior to surgery it must be determined if the cancer is resectable, which is based on size, location and spread of the cancer.
 It must also be determined if the patient is an operable candidate: if they are healthy enough to proceed with surgery.